ansible/ansible/docs/docsite/rst/scenario_guides/kubernetes_scenarios/k8s_inventory.rst

 ===================================

-The best way to interact with your Pods is to use the Kubernetes dynamic inventory plugin, which dynamically queries Kubernetes APIs using ``kubectl`` command line available on controller node and tells Ansible what Pods can be managed.
+The best way to interact with your Pods is to use the Kubernetes dynamic inventory plugin, which dynamically queries Kubernetes APIs using ``kubectl`` command line available on control node and tells Ansible what Pods can be managed.

 Requirements
 ------------